Fabric Guide

-I take into account fabric’s potential impact on your health in two separate ways.
-First, the starting material, and second, for the way it was processed.
-This two-part consideration captures a more complete picture: for example, a polyester starting material may be processed with minimal additives, and the finished product may meet OEKO-TEX standards.
-On the other hand, organic cotton may be used as a starting material, but finished with a formaldehyde coating to make it wrinkle-resistant.
+Having two scales captures a more complete picture of a fabric’s health for humans by considering two things: first, what the starting material was, and then, how it was processed.
+For example, polyester may be processed without additives, and the finished product may meet OEKO-TEX standards for human health.
+On the other hand, organic cotton may be used as a starting material, but finished with a formaldehyde coating to make it wrinkle-resistant (and therefore harmful to your health).

-Click on bolded statements to see links to research.
+Click on bolded statements for links to information and research.

 What are 3rd party certifications?
-Why do third party certifications matter?
+Why do third party certifications matter for fabric?

 Third-party certification means that an independent group that didn’t make the product, has reviewed, tested, and verified the claims that the company making the product has made.
 For fabrics, a third party may test the product for all ingredients used throughout the entire process (like GOTS or MADE SAFE), or just for dangerous ones in the finished product (like OEKO TEX).